etherohm/public-crossmint-minting-api-discord-bot/README.md

 If you are not familiar with CrossMint, please take some time to familiarize yourself with [CrossMint][crossmint]

 ## How do we run this thing?
-Clone or download the directory.
-On the command line, run `npm i` to install all dependancies and then `node index.js &` to run this bot.
+First and foremost - you must have Node installed as well as NPM.
+After this, you can clone or download the project.
+On the command line, run `npm init` to initialize the project and then `npm i` to install all dependancies.
+Once you have done that, then run `node index.js &` to run this bot (it will run in the background).
 If you run into issues with module not found for node:fs, please run `npm i -D @types/node`

 ## Example Run